 - 1. Allow the cooktop to cool. - 2.
-Spread a few drops of ceramic cooktop cleaner on the entire burned residue area. - 3.
-Using the included non-scratch cleaning pad for ceramic cooktops, rub the residue area, applying pressure as needed.

-- 4. If any residue remains, repeat the steps listed above as needed. - 5.
-For additional protection, after all residue has been removed, polish the entire surface with ceramic cooktop cleaner and a paper towel.
+Spread a few drops of ceramic cooktop cleaner on the entire burned residue area. - Using a non-scratch cleaning pad for ceramic cooktops, rub the residue area, applying pressure as needed. - 4.
+If any residue remains, repeat the steps listed above as needed. - For additional protection, after all residue has been removed, polish the entire surface with ceramic cooktop cleaner and a paper towel.